AakankshaBaid/causal-inference-campaign-incrementality/campaign-incrementality github/README.md

 | Not distinguishable | Clean — no spillover | Zero |
 | Significantly negative | Cannibalisation — sales moved rather than appeared | **Subtracts** |

-Treating the second model as a deduction by default assumes the answer before measuring it, and silently discards halo.

 ### Choosing the comparison group